-Unless otherwise directed by the court, a magistrate judge is authorized, with or without a referral, to:

-- (1) grant applications to proceed without prepayment of fees; - (2) authorize levy, entry, search, and seizure requested by authorized agents of the Internal Revenue Service under 26 U.S.C. § 6331 upon a determination of probable cause; - (3) conduct supplemental proceedings in accordance with Fed.
+- (1) A magistrate judge is authorized to perform the duties prescribed by federal statutes and regulations, the Federal Rules of Civil Procedure, and these local rules. - (2) Unless the court directs otherwise, a magistrate judge is authorized, with or without a referral, to: - (A) grant applications to proceed without prepayment of fees; - (B) authorize levy, entry, search, and seizure requested by authorized agents of the Internal Revenue Service under 26 U.S.C. § 6331 upon a determination of probable cause; - (C) conduct supplemental proceedings in accordance with Fed.
+R. Civ.P.
+69, including: - (i) hold hearings to determine judgment debtor's property; - (ii) issue writs; - (iii) temporarily restrain a judgment debtor from selling,transferring, or disposing of the property or asset; - (iv) hold hearings and make recommendations to the district judge on substantive issues including the liability of a party under a writ of garnishment or execution; - (D) issue orders directing funds- - (i) to be paid into the registry of the court; - (ii) to be paid out of the registry on the parties' consent under 28 U.S.C. § 636(c) and DUCivR 72-3; and - (E) perform all duties specified in the Federal Debt Collection Procedures Act, 28 U.S.C. §§ 3001-3308; - (F) issue orders authorizing alternative service;

+- (G) conduct initial scheduling conferences under Fed.
 R. Civ.
-P. 69, including: - (A) hold hearings to determine judgment debtor's property; - (B) issue writs; - (C) temporarily restrain a judgment debtor from selling, transferring, or disposing of the property or asset; - (D) hold hearings and make recommendations to the district judge on substantive issues including the liability of a party under a writ of garnishment or execution; - (E) issue orders directing funds- - (i) to be paid into the registry of the court; - (ii) to be paid out of the registry on the parties' consent under 28 U.S.C. § 636(c) and DUCivR 72-4; and - (F) perform all duties specified in the Federal Debt CollectionProcedures Act, 28 U.S.C. §§ 3001-3308; - (4) issue orders authorizing alternative service; - (5) conduct initial scheduling conferences under Fed.
+P. 16, enter stipulated scheduling orders, and grant or deny stipulated motions to amend scheduling orders; - (H) conduct all pretrial proceedings contemplated by 28 U.S.C. § 636(b) and Fed.
 R. Civ.
-P. 16, enter stipulated scheduling orders, and grant or deny stipulated motions to amend scheduling orders;

-- (6) conduct all pretrial proceedings contemplated by 28 U.S.C. § 636(b) and Fed.
-R. Civ.
-P. 72 in cases assigned under DUCivR 72-4 and 83-2; and - (7) issue subpoenas, writs of habeas corpus ad testificandum, and other orders necessary to secure the presence of parties, witnesses, or evidence for court proceedings.
+P. 72 in cases assigned under DUCivR 72-3 and 83-2; and - issue subpoenas, writs of habeas corpus ad testificandum, and other orders necessary to secure the presence of parties, witnesses, or evidence for court proceedings.